justine6/JustineLonglaT-Lane/docs/architecture.md

-# 🧭 Jutellane Solutions With Justine— Full Architecture & Deployment Flow
+# 🧭 Justine Longla T.—Lane Full Architecture & Deployment Flow

 Explore how Justine orchestrates automation across multiple repositories and live domains.
 The system ensures end‑to‑end CI/CD linkage, where each repo serves a unique deployment target — docs, main apps, and sub‑domains — all unified under a single architecture.